 Long-Term Financial Planning

 The Board of Education of Union Public Schools, in conjunction with the Superintendent and Chief Financial Officer, establishes a system of sound financial planning and management to assure that the district’s objectives are addressed and that funds are expended in accordance with plans expressed through the Board budget.
 The financial management system components include: 1) a planning process that consists of a review of state statutes, Board policies, concepts, ideas, problems, constraints, approaches and systems before dollar amounts are established in the budget; and 2) a budget that is the expression of the plans of the Board through three main budgets – the General Fund, a Special Building Revenue Fund, and the Child Nutrition Fund.

 The district utilizes budgetary controls to ensure compliance with legal appropriation limitations and to provide an operating plan for the district’s resources.
 The annual appropriated budget includes activity of the General, Special Revenue Funds, and Child Nutrition Funds.
 Capital projects activity is controlled with approval of project-length financial plans.
 Initial budgets are adopted at the beginning of the fiscal year with periodic amendments approved by the Board as necessary.

 Oklahoma state statutes require an annual audit by independent certified public accountants.
-The accounting firm of Cole and Reed, PC, was selected by the Board to conduct the audit.
+The accounting firm of RSM US LLP, was selected by the Board to conduct the audit.
 In addition to meeting the requirements set forth in state statutes, the audit was also designed to meet the requirements of the Federal Single Audit Act of 1984 and related Uniform Grant Guidance (UGG).
 The auditor’s report on the basic financial statements is included in the financial section of the Comprehensive Annual Financial Report.